akhil27051999/My-DevOps-Notes/Linux and Networking/Computer-Networks-Notes.md

 # 🌐 DevOps Networking Readme: Commands, Concepts, and Scripts

-This README consolidates fundamental networking concepts, practical bash commands, and troubleshooting scripts that are essential for DevOps and SRE professionals.

----

 ## 📘 Core Networking Concepts

 Below is a comprehensive breakdown of fundamental networking concepts that every DevOps or Observability Engineer should understand deeply.
 These concepts are not only crucial in interviews but also for designing, debugging, and maintaining robust systems in production environments.